Are you in the right shop?

 Taking ubiquinol exclusively through food is extremely difficult.
 The daily requirement is 100 mg.
 Small amounts of ubiquinol are present in avocados, liver, oysters, cabbage, broccoli, and oranges.
 The daily requirement of ubiquinol would be met only after eating 868 oranges.

 The high energy requirements of strenuous athletic activity enable the generation of free radicals.
 Since ubiquinol supports energy release and has a positive effect on oxidative stress, taking ubiquinol may show positive changes on the energy balance of athletes.
 Ubiquinol may have a positive effect on both performance and recovery.

 The level of ubiquinol in the body decreases around the age of 40.
 Taking statins can also cause ubiquinol levels to drop.
 Statins inhibit the formation of ubiquinol in the liver.
 This affects the supply of ubiquinol throughout the body.

 Healthy people have a blood plasma ubiquinol level of 90% of coenzyme Q10.
 Oxidative stress reduces the proportion of ubiquinol in coenzyme Q10.

 The level of ubiquinol also decreases as a result of previous cardiovascular, liver, pancreatic and neurological diseases.

 The production of ubiquinol in the human body is affected by oxidative stress, insufficient dietary intake of coenzyme Q10, increased metabolic demand, deficiency of substances necessary for biosynthesis and conversion to ubiquinol, and age-related changes in genes.

 Ubiquinol as a form of coenzyme Q10 has better bioavailability than other forms of coenzyme Q10.
 The body can absorb it better.
 Browse through our online store.
 There you will find the right product for you.
-For example, we have the products Q10 Vida or Q10 Strong for you.
+For example, we have the products Q10 Strong for you.